Great League Tier List

 Bastiodon

-Ah yes, the ‘grasshole’ staple Pokémon, many trainers dislike finding this Pokémon in the lead because they know what the other 2 Pokémon are, which, most of the time is 2 Razer Leaf users.
+Ah yes, the ‘grasshole’ staple Pokémon, many trainers dislike finding this Pokémon in the lead because they know what the other 2 Pokémon are, which, most of the time are 2 Razor Leaf users.
 This tactic gained popularity in Season 4 which caused trainers on social media to vent about this epidemic.

-Jokes aside, this would not be a list of top tier picks without having this monster mentioned in it, Bastiodon is at this current time the number one pick as an Attacker.
-Its job is what it looks like, a big strong wall, it’s only real “threat” is Fighting, Ground and Water -type Pokémon..
+Jokes aside, this would not be a list of top-tier picks without having this monster mentioned in it.
+Its job is what it looks like, a big strong wall, its only real “threat” is Fighting, Ground and Water-type Pokémon.

 The release of XL Candy means that an XL Bastiodon is one of the tankiest Pokémon in the entire Great League.
 It can be a nightmare to take it down without having the right counters in place.